The Kwewag Indigenous Culture Church

-Dr. Delia Ross is also a tribal member, an elder of LRBOI, clergy at The KICC, and a schoolteacher.
-Delia joined the team because of her education, teaching skills, knowledge, and deep-set desire to bring our indigenous cultures to the world.
+Dr. Delia Ross is also an elder of The Little River Band of Ottawa Indians, clergy at The KICC, and a schoolteacher.
+With a doctorate in special education, Delia carries a deep-set desire to bring our indigenous culture to the world.

 For 500 years the cultures, traditions, and spiritual connection to our Native American ancestors and our beautiful Mother Earth have been forced into silence, made nearly extinct.
 These cultures, traditions, and connections to our natural world are the very things now needed to save our planet from the climate crisis, and thus ourselves, from certain extinction.